 Kogeum smiles.
 'When I was a rifleman,' he confided to the stranger [Griaule], 'I always took my military cap off when I reached the boundary.'
 [The cap was red.]

 'Another reason,' said Ogotemmêli, 'why the Hogon does not go outside the village is because of the copper.'

 When a Hogon dies, a copper ring is put round each of his ankles and arms.
 They are made of metal excreted by the Seventh Nummo [Mistress of Speech] after the swallowing.
 Griaule, Conversations with Ogotemmêli p.
 120

 These copper rings were identified with a dead sun and may symbolize black holes.
 The Dogon indicated that there was a black hole or copper ring, which formed at each of the four corners of space, which may have something to do with the four arms of the Milky Way Galaxy.
-In other diagrams, a ring also appeared in the middle, resembling a symbol that appears on the top of Celtic crosses that I referred to in The Nummo.
+In other diagrams, a ring also appeared in the middle, resembling a symbol that appears on the top of Celtic crosses that I refer to in The Nummo.
 Dorey, The Nummo p.
-55 This symbol was known as the Sign of Fermentation in the Dogon religion and will be referred to in more detail in Chapter 5.
+89 This symbol was known as the Sign of Fermentation in the Dogon religion and will be referred to in more detail in Chapter 5.
 Without an understanding of red giant stars, it would have been impossible for me to connect these ancient symbols.
 It was this knowledge that provided me with the initial piece of this elaborate puzzle, and gave me the starting point I needed to connect these various fragments.